wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 1.5 =
+- Added new feature - Cookie-based Brute Force Login Attack Prevention.
+Check under the "Firewall" menu for this new feature.
+  This feature will stop hackers in their tracks when they try to access your wp-admin or login pages.
+This feature will secure your WordPress backend by enforcing the requirement that anybody trying to access these pages will require a special cookie.

+- Fixed bug related to setting of default configuration for first-time plugin activation.

 = 1.4 =
 - Tweaked the "Deny Bad Query Strings" firewall rules so that plugin deletion and update operations from the WordPress plugins menu are not affected.